 Immortality (s): while she's not as mighty as either of her divine parents, Mesharu is still immortal.
 She can be brought to zero Health and/or cards, and might even be killed, but will not die.
 No matter what happens to her, Mesharu will persist indefinitely.

 * Boon (i): Mesharu is often called upon to provide aid in her own right, and can fuel entreaties made to her divine person with intensity 12 ability.
-Primarily, this involves her granting 'generic' entreaties for power, as well as specialized disguise and plasma generation spells.
+This involves her granting 'generic' entreaties for power, as well as Judicature and Eldritch Bolt (plasma) entreaty spells.

 Hindrances / Augmentations: